apache/flink/docs/apis/streaming/connectors/kinesis.md

 #### Usage of Producer

+The `FlinkKinesisProducer` is used for sending data from a Flink stream into a Kinesis stream.
+Note that the producer is not participating in
+Flink's checkpointing and doesn't provide exactly-once processing guarantees.
+In case of a failure, data will be written again to Kinesis, leading to duplicates.
+This behavior is usually called "at-least-once" semantics.

 To produce data into a Kinesis stream, make sure that you have a stream created with the status "ACTIVE" in the AWS dashboard.